gregsaun/maker_cheatsheet/3d_printing/techniques.md

 ### Selective Infill

-Selective infill is a technique used to create solid perimeters in middle of the infill of a printed part to increase stiffness.
-To achieve this we create a hole in the middle of the infill, the slicer will then see the hole and create perimeters around it.
-It will also add top and bottoms layers for the holes.
+Selective infill is a technique used to create stronger 3D printed parts.
+It consists of creating a hole in the middle of the infill, like this the slicer will create perimeters around this hole.
+It will also add top and bottoms layers for this hole.

 Placed correctly, a selective infill can double the perimeters or top/bottom layers.
 To achieve this you need to know how thick are the bottom/top layers, how wide are the perimeters and what is the minimum size of hole you can apply.